glencoesoftware/bioformats2raw/README.md

 This is particularly helpful if you do not have write permissions in the input data directory.

 As of version 0.5.0, `.*.bfmemo` files are deleted at the end of conversion by default.
 We do not recommend keeping these files for normal conversions, but if they are needed for troubleshooting then the `--keep-memo-files` option can be used.
+Note that if a memo file did not need to be created, `--keep-memo-files` will still result in no `.*.bfmemo` files at the end of conversion.
+This is particularly common for small datasets that can be read very quickly.

 Downsampling type
 =================